Neal Stephenson & Co. turn failed Magic Leap AR project into an Audible drama

 Neal Stephenson: What have you heard so far?

-GamesBeat: Just that it got started at Magic Leap, and then it turned into this nine-hour audio drama.
+GamesBeat: Just that it got started at Magic Leap, and then it turned into this 9-hour audio drama.
 It sounds like there’s a web introduction to it out there as well that you’ll have going soon.
 That’s about it.

 Stephenson: This emerged from a group that I was running out of Magic Leap’s Seattle office between around 2015 and 2020.
 It didn’t start this way, but it ended up containing three novelists and a bunch of other people from various branches of the game industry.
 The idea was to create an IP, a story universe, that was well-adapted to augmented reality.